 - ½ tsp. ground ginger

-- Mix garlic, soy sauce, olive oil, lemon juice, cayenne and ginger together or add to air-tight container and shake.
+- Whisk the garlic, soy sauce, olive oil, lemon juice, cayenne, and ginger together in a small bowl or add to air-tight container and shake until everything is combined.

-- Pour over salad and toss.
-Let sit for at least an hour before serving (if you can wait that long!).
+- Pour the dressing over the salad ingredients and massage the kale or toss and let it sit for at least an hour before serving (if you can wait that long!).

-- Top with olives.
-May garnish with Mrs. Dash if desired.
+- Garnish with the optional Mrs. Dash if desired.

-- And you can also substitute black olives for the Kalamata olives and red onion for the sweet onion.
-You what you have or what you know you’ll enjoy!
+- You can also substitute black olives for the Kalamata olives and red onion for the sweet onion.
+Use what you have or what you know you’ll enjoy!

 Share With Me: Have you tried this Best Kale Salad Ever?
 Did it make you a kale lover too?
 Comment below to let me know what you think.